telavivmakers/geek_code/README.md

 There is a record of geeks that don't use computers.
 Unfortunately, they are all dead, having lived in an era of no computers.
 All modern geeks have some exposure to computers.
 If you don't know what a computer is, you need to go back into your shell.

 Computers
 Most geeks identify themselves by their use of computers and computer networks.
 In order to quantify your geekiness level on computers, consult the following (consider the term 'computers' synonymous with 'computer network').
-This category represents “general” computer aptitude.
+This category represents "general" computer aptitude.
 Categories below will get into specifics.

 ```
 C++++ 		=	I'll be first in line to get the new cybernetic interface installed into my skull.